Skip to content

 Four standards turn a good setup into a hard one.

 1. No digital trace.
 Generate the seed offline on an air-gapped device that has never touched the internet.
-Never photograph it, email it, or paste it into any cloud service.
-The seed lives in your head (partially), on steel, and in one encrypted offline backup — nowhere else.
+Never photograph it, email it, or paste it into any cloud service, a password field, or a chat with anyone claiming to be support.
+The seed lives on steel and, at most, in one encrypted offline backup — nowhere else, and never counting your memory as one of the copies (Coldcard, “How to Store Your Seed Phrase”).

 3. Physically harden the backups.
 Store steel in a fireproof, waterproof safe with anti-drill plates.
 A bank safe-deposit box can be one leg of the redundancy, but never the only one — boxes can be frozen in disputes and banks can fail.